o3de/o3de.org/content/docs/userguide/asset-bundler-asset-validation-gem.md

+description: ' Use the Asset Validation gem''s seed mode in &ALY; to ensure that your game assets are properly bundled. '
+slug: asset-bundler-asset-validation-gem
+title: Using the Asset Validation Gem to Verify Seeds
+---
 # Using the Asset Validation Gem to Verify Seeds<a name="asset-bundler-asset-validation-gem"></a>

 After you've built a seed list but before you bundle, you can use the Asset Validation gem to verify that asset loads map back to seeds\.
 The Asset Validation gem adds a set of seed\-related commands to the Lumberyard console command window\.
 You can use these commands to ensure that you have seeds for all assets that you want to bundle\.